nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 ## About

 This document provides you with all necessary information on the installation and complete usage of Nuudle.
-You can find comprehensive descriptions of all available features in our [Commands](#Commands) section and [Quick Start](#Quick-Start) section will help you with setting up.
+You can find comprehensive descriptions of all available features in our [Commands](#commands) section and [Quick Start](#quick-start) section will help you with setting up.

+<div style="page-break-after: always;"></div>

 The guide also uses the following symbols and formatting:
 * Words that looks like [this]() can be clicked to navigate you to the related section of this user guide.
-* Words that looks like *this* are words related to Nuudle's [GUI](#glossary).
+* Words that looks like *this* are words related to Nuudle's GUI.
 * Words that looks like `this` are words used in commands of Nuudle.
 * Words that looks like <kbd>this</kbd> are keys that you can press using your keyboard